Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Approaches for Misinformation Detection in LRLs

 Most recently, computational research on misinformation detection has been driven by the impressive performance of transformer-based architectures.

 \textbf{ Pre-trained embeddings.}~\citet{kodali2024bytesizedllm} proposes to use the embedding feature space generated from Subword2vec embeddings and Bi-SLTM architecture~\cite{graves2005bidirectional} for fake news detection in Dravidian languages. ~\citet{keya2021fake} develops a deep learning model containing the pre-trained GloVe embedding~\cite{pennington2014glove}, Convolutional Neural Network (CNN), and Gated Recurrent Unit (GRU)~\cite{cho2014learningphraserepresentationsusing}.
-It achieves an accuracy of 98.71\% for fake news detection in Bangla.~\citet{gereme2021combating} focuses on low-resource African languages, such as Amharic.
-Authors build a detection model using Amharic fasttext word embedding (AMFTWE), which performs very well on the Amharic fake news detection dataset.~\citet{schwarz2020emet} creates a framework to classify the reliability of short messages posted on social media platforms through text embeddings, called Emet, from a multilingual transformer encoder.
+It achieves an accuracy of 98.71\% for fake news detection in Bangla.

 \textbf{ Monolingual language models.} ~\citet{amol2023politikweli} focuses on Swahili-English code-switched misinformation detection.
-Their proposed framework which contains the BERT~\cite{devlin2018bert} model achieves a f1 score of 0.62.~\citet{sultana2023identification,kabir2023research} utilize the BERT model in the fake news detection task in Bangla and achieves the best performance over BanglaBERT~\cite{bhattacharjee2021banglabert}.~\cite{sivanaiah2023bridging} applies various BERT models into Fake news detection in Malay and achieves best performance through MalayBERT~\cite{bendahmane2020phasetransitionsphotonfluid}.~\citet{rasyid2023classification} proposes an Indonesia misinformation detection system with the pre-trained language model and obtains best performance through IndoBERT~\cite{wilie2020indonlu}.~\citet{cruz2019localization} applies GPT-2~\cite{radford2019language} on Filipino fake news detection task the and obtains a classification accuracy of 91\%.
+Their proposed framework which contains the BERT~\cite{devlin2018bert} model achieves a f1 score of 0.62.~\citet{sultana2023identification} and \citet{kabir2023research} utilize the BERT model in a fake news detection task in Bangla and achieves best performance over BanglaBERT~\cite{bhattacharjee2021banglabert}.~\citet{sivanaiah2023bridging} applies various BERT models for fake news detection in Malay and achieves best performance through MalayBERT~\cite{bendahmane2020phasetransitionsphotonfluid}.